mrookiiheya-arch/kotodama-os/README.md

 Kotodama OS introduces a proprietary **Deliberation Gate** and **Pulse Engine** to control cognitive flow:

-Observation → Imagination → Selection → Expression
+> **Observation → Imagination → Selection → Expression**

-By decoupling internal reasoning from output generation,
-the system avoids purely reactive responses and maintains continuity of behavior.
+By decoupling deliberation from output generation, the system aims to avoid purely reflexive responses and preserve continuity of behavior.

-This allows the AI to preserve interaction style and decision tendencies across sessions
-**without modifying model weights**.
+This is intended to help an AI preserve interaction style and decision tendencies across sessions **without modifying model weights**.

 ---

 ## When Persona Drift Becomes a Product Risk

 Persona drift rarely appears as a clear failure.
 Instead, teams begin to notice subtle changes:

 - The model agrees more often, but with weaker intent
 - Decisions feel safer, yet less trustworthy
 - Tone remains consistent, but users hesitate to rely on it
 - The AI still “works” — but no longer feels accountable

-At this stage, retraining or prompt tuning often fails to restore confidence.
+At this stage, retraining or prompt tuning often struggles to restore confidence consistently across long-term use.

 ---

-## 🧩 Kotodama OS × Meta — Business Value
+## 🧩 Kotodama OS × Meta — Business Value (Hypothesis)

-Kotodama OS functions as a foundational layer supporting **intimacy, stability, and continuity** in next-generation AI experiences.
+Kotodama OS is positioned as a foundational layer supporting **intimacy, stability, and continuity** in next-generation AI experiences.

+> **Note:** The following section describes product hypotheses and design goals; impact should be validated via use-case-specific PoCs.

+---

 ### 1 | The “Vacant Seat” in the AI Market: Companion-Grade AI